Yuval4Levy/event-driven-programming-ex1/README.md

 - **Exchange Declaration:** The producer service declares the exchange.
 This ensures that the exchange exists before any messages are published to it.

-    ```python
-    channel.exchange_declare(exchange='orders', exchange_type='fanout')
-    ```

 - **Queue Declaration:** The consumer service declares the queue.
-This ensures that the queue exists before the consumer starts consuming messages from it.
+This ensures that the queue exists before the consumer starts consuming messages from it, it also ensures that each consumer in a scaled system listens to the same queue.

-    ```python
-    channel.queue_declare(queue='orders_queue', durable=True)
-    channel.queue_bind(exchange='orders', queue='orders_queue')
-    ```

-## Accessing RabbitMQ Management

-The RabbitMQ management interface can be accessed at `http://localhost:15672`.
-The username and password are `myuser` and `mypassword`.

-## Notes

-- Ensure that RabbitMQ is running and accessible before starting the producer and consumer services.
-- Adjust the RabbitMQ host and port in the environment variables if needed.
-- The consumer processes messages asynchronously, so there might be a slight delay before the order appears in the consumer's data store.

-## Troubleshooting

-If you encounter any issues, consider the following steps:

-1. **Check Docker Logs:** Use `docker-compose logs` to check the logs for any errors or warnings.
-2. **Verify RabbitMQ Setup:** Ensure that RabbitMQ is running and accessible.
-Check the management interface for the status of exchanges, queues, and bindings.
-3. **Network Configuration:** Ensure that the Docker network allows communication between the producer, consumer, and RabbitMQ services.

-If you need further assistance, feel free to reach out.